snapsinazfs/snapsinazfs/Documentation/SnapsInAZfs.5.md

 **/Templates/templateName/Formatting/TimestampFormatString**
 : The Timestamp Format String is a special format string that determines how the timestamp is formatted in the name of a snapshot.
-Sanoid.net uses the .net DateTimeOffset type, internally, for representation of time, which contains the full date, time, and timezone offset (in local time, by default) that the operation was executed at.
+SnapsInAZfs uses the .net DateTimeOffset type, internally, for representation of time, which contains the full date, time, and timezone offset (in local time, by default) that the operation was executed at.
 This string must be escaped, following both JSON